gravel-form/antd-form/README.md

 where `JSONSchema7Definition` is `JSONSchema7 | boolean` see [here](https://github.com/DefinitelyTyped/DefinitelyTyped/pull/29026#issuecomment-422923016) for the reason.

+Practically speaking, you can add any props you in you custom middlewares base on your need.

 ### extraProps
 The shap of the `extraProps` depends on the middlewares consuming it.
 If you are using `ExtraPropsMw` then the `formProps.extraProps` should match the structure of the schema so that `ExtraPropsMw` is able to retreat the related node base on the current schema path.
-On each node, the properties and their consumers are listed as follow.
+Following is a list of props that you can set if you are using the built-in middlewares.
 | properties | Consumer                                      | Description                                                                                                 |
 |------------|-----------------------------------------------|-------------------------------------------------------------------------------------------------------------|
 | component  | Middlewares wraped by the `withName`          | multiple middlewares may support the same schema, so that you can use this property to pick the desired one |